sawcce/taskapp/README.md

 `deploy` is a `catch` route, meaning it "ends" the route tree: each subsequent subroute's task will defined in `tasks/deploy.py`.
-For instance, `bar`'s task definition would bear the name "foo.bar".
+For instance, `bar`'s task definition would bear the name "foo_bar".